 A septate uterus is when your uterus is divided into two parts by a membrane called the septum.
-It's a condition present at birth that can only be corrected with surgery.
-A septate uterus can cause pregnancy complications and miscarriage.
+It’s a condition present at birth that can only be corrected with surgery.
+A septate uterus can cause pregnancy complications like miscarriage.

 Advertisement